Day Trading Tips, FAQ, & More

 Day trading can mean many things, but Day Trade to Win focuses on teaching traders how to use their own computers to successfully trade popular futures and currencies.
-Most of our clients trade from home or small business environments.
-Day trading requires you to have a reasonably fast computer (preferably a Windows computer purchased within the last two years), a reliable, fast Internet connection, a day trading software platform, data feed access, and an account with a brokerage.
+Most of our clients trade from a home or small business environment.
+Day trading requires you to have a reasonably fast computer (preferably a Windows computer purchased within the last four years), a reliable, fast Internet connection, a day trading software platform, data feed access, and an account with a brokerage.
 Later on, you can get fancy and purchase multiple monitors if you want to keep your eyes on multiple markets.
-For now, you should know how to use the trading software and interpret the markets to understand risk vs. reward.
-That's where we come in, with our day trading courses, software, and coaching programs.
+For now, you should learn how to use your trading platform.
+We can help you learn with our educational day trading courses, software, and coaching programs.

-The study of price movement as it plots on day trading charts in the form of bars, candles, etc. When used correctly, price action can be a reliable trading method for predicting future movement.
+The study of price movement as it plots on day trading charts in the form of bars, candles, etc. When used correctly, price action can be used as a tool for anticipating market movement.
 All of our day trading methods are based on price action, as it is objective and the only truly accurate indicator of market activity.

 A place to trade futures contracts with your trading platform.
-In the case of Day Trade to Win, we refer to online futures markets trading by using platforms such as NinjaTrader.
-The E-Mini is considered a futures market, as traders buy and sell the market according to the speculative value of E-Mini futures contracts.
-Other examples of futures markets include soybeans, crude oil and treasury bonds.
+We often use the NinjaTrader trading platform to trade futures markets.
+The E-mini is considered a futures market, as traders buy and sell the market according to the speculative value of E-mini futures contracts.
+Other examples of futures markets include soybeans, crude oil, and treasury bonds.

 Often used in place of the word "market," an instrument is a tradeable asset involved in a financial exchange.
 There are two types of instruments – cash and derivatives.
 With cash instruments, value is determined directly by the markets.
 Cash instruments also include securities.
 Derivatives are based on underlying indexes (also called indices), interest rates, or assets.
 As a quick reference, stocks and bonds are generally defined as securities and equity and Forex (currency futures) as derivatives.